mcontisc/MTCOV/README.md

 - `data/output` : Contains some results for testing the code.

 ## Requirements
-The project have been developed using Python 3.7 with the packages contained in _requirements.txt_.
+The project has been developed using Python 3.7 with the packages contained in _requirements.txt_.
 It is possible to install the dependencies using pip:
 `pip install -r requirements.txt`

 ## Test